Sunainagoel/Sunainagoel-langsmith-MAT496/README.md

 **Tweaking:** I uploaded a screenshot of the experiment results where the F1 score were already calculated by LangSmith.
 **Source code:** https://github.com/langchain-ai/intro-to-langsmith/blob/main/notebooks/module_2/summary_evaluators.ipynb
 **My code:** https://github.com/Sunainagoel/Sunainagoel-langsmith-MAT496/blob/main/module2/summary_evaluators.ipynb

+### Module 3:
+**Video 1:** LangSmith's Playground is a great place to develop prompt engineering.
+While prompts are typically merely hard-coded strings, working with prompt templates provides flexibility by allowing you to insert variables during runtime.
+Within the Playground, you can construct and test prompts, compare results, experiment with your data, and even include tools.
+It also allows you to load data and specify output schemas so you can keep results uniform and structured.
+All in all, it's a powerful sandbox for experimenting with LLMs.